2018–19 Super League Greece

 The 2018–19 Super League Greece, or Super League Souroti for sponsorship reasons, was the 83rd season of the highest tier in league of Greek football and the 13th under its current name.
 The season started on 25 August 2018 and concluded on 22 May 2019 with the relegation play-offs.

 AEK Athens were the defending champions.
 OFI and Aris joined as the promoted clubs from the 2017–18 Football League, replacing Platanias and Kerkyra who were relegated to the 2018–19 Football League.

-PAOK won their third championship and their first one in 34 years, by beating Levadiakos on the penultimate round of the league.
-They also clinched the championship without a defeat, thus becoming the second club to do so in Greek football, after Panathinaikos in 1963–64.
+PAOK won their third championship and their first in 34 years, by beating Levadiakos on the penultimate round of the league.
+Also, on July 30 and before the start of the season, the EPO removed article 30 that referred to multi-ownership cases, an act which, as it turned out, was intended to cover the acquisition of Xanthi by PAOK.